 How much collateral you need for a business loan can vary.

 If your business meets the criteria for a conventional bank loan, chances are you’ll have to secure that financing with some form of collateral, typically equal to or greater than the value of the loan.

 Let’s go through the ins and outs of putting up business collateral so you can get the working capital your company needs to sustain or expand operations.

 How Is the Value of Business Collateral Determined?

 For loans that require business collateral, an appraiser will value the assets you’re pledging to secure the loan.
 It could be one item or several.
-The appraiser is licensed and is hired by your lender to conduct a certified appraisal.
+The appraiser is licensed and hired by your lender to conduct a certified appraisal.

 Based on its policies, the lender will “discount” the appraised value of the asset to account for depreciation, assuming that the asset value will be worth less in the future.
-The value assigned to an asset often is lower than the fair market value of the item because the lender may need to sell property quickly to recoup funds in the event of default.
+The value assigned to an asset is often lower than the fair market value of the item because the lender may need to sell the property quickly to recoup funds in the event of default.
 Additionally, the asset value can change over time.
 As a result, it may need to be reassessed down the line, particularly if there are extended loan terms.

 Loan-to-Value Ratio and Business Collateral